-My dad walking in and seeing me for the first time - Lisa captured him bursting into tears in a series of photographs that I absolutely love.
-Graham’s vows almost had me going during the ceremony and I think the speeches got pretty much everyone in the room shedding a tear at one moment or another.
+My dad walking in and seeing me for the first time.
+Lisa captured him bursting into tears in a series of photographs that I absolutely love.
+Graham’s vows almost had me going during the ceremony.
+I think the speeches got pretty much everyone in the room shedding a tear at one moment or another.

 – The one of Graham pulling a cheeky thumbs up in the ceremony at Henham Barns.